-This foliage is displayed in a rounded canopy comprising a branching pattern that is attractive in its own right.
+This foliage is displayed in a rounded canopy making up a branching pattern that is attractive in its own right.
 Rather than having a single leader, the plant will often have multiple sub-trunks.
-When samaras (what the uninitiated sometimes call the "helicopters") develop, they eventually redden and add some ornamental value to the plant.
+When samaras develop, they eventually redden and add some ornamental value to the plant.

-This colorful character is best suited for growing zones 5-8.
+This colorful character is best suited for growing zones 5 to 8.

 Uses in Landscaping

 Most people use them as specimen trees, although they are also used in bonsai.
-Relatively compact while still filling enough space to be showy, they help you strike just the right balance size-wise for landscaping in small spaces.
-That's why I've termed Acer palmatum atropurpureum 'Bloodgood' your "Ace(r) in the hole" for small yards or small spaces.
+Fairly compact while still filling enough space to be showy, they help you strike just the right balance size-wise for landscaping in small spaces.
+That's why you can think of Acer palmatum atropurpureum Bloodgood as your "ace(r) in the hole" for small yards or small spaces.
 Use them, for example, as shade trees for patios (where a larger specimen would not be suitable).

-Undoubtedly, leaf color is the salient trait of this species.
-But this coloration is supplemented by other features that earn Bloodgood Japanese maples their valued specimen status.
+Leaf color is the best trait of this species.
+But the coloration is supplemented by other features that earn Bloodgood Japanese maples their valued specimen status.

 First of all, the leaves are elegantly shaped.
-Secondly, the branching pattern will be showy enough to afford winter interest, assuming you've administered any corrective pruning that may be necessary (see below under Care).
+Secondly, the branching pattern will be showy enough to afford winter interest, assuming you've administered any corrective pruning that may be necessary.

 Care for Bloodgood Japanese Maple Trees (Pruning, Etc.)